-A box of cereal weighs hardly anything.
-It’s pretty big and can fill a lot of bowls, but it’s so light you can throw it across the kitchen (not that we’re saying you should).
+Even a big box of cereal weighs hardly anything.
+It can fill a lot of bowls, but it’s so light you can throw it across the kitchen (not that you should).
 Even lighter are those mini boxes of cereal that hold just 1 serving.
-So our friend and fan Henry S. wondered, how many of those mini boxes fit inside a big cereal box?
-This turns out to be a great question, because with those mini boxes you pay a LOT more for each bite of cereal.
-A big box holds 12 -14 ounces, and the mini boxes hold almost exactly 1 ounce.
-So the big box holds 12 to 14 of those little boxes.
-A big box costs around $3 or $4 — but so does the combo pack at Walmart, which holds just 8 mini boxes.
-On the other hand, those combo packs let you buy lots of flavors of cereal at once, and that might make breakfast exciting enough to be worth it.
+So our fan Henry S. asked, how many mini boxes fit inside a big cereal box?
+This turns out to be a great question, because those mini boxes cost a LOT more money for each bite.
+A big box holds 12-14 ounces, while the mini boxes hold almost exactly 1 ounce.
+A big box costs around $3 or $4 — but so does the 8-pack of minis at Walmart.
+On the other hand, those combo packs give you lots of flavors to try, and that excitement might be worth it.

-Wee ones: How many faces (flat sides) does a cereal box have?
+Wee ones: How many “faces” (flat sides) does a cereal box have?
 Or count them on a shoebox or other rectangular box!

 Little kids: If a combo pack has 2 mini boxes of rice Chex, 2 wheat Chex, and 2 cinnamon Chex, how many boxes does it have in total?
 Bonus: If you eat a rice Chex on Tuesday, then wheat on Wednesday, then cinnamon the next day, then start over with rice, on what day do you eat the 2nd cinnamon Chex?

-Big kids: Kellogg’s 30-pack of mini boxes has 8 different cereals.
+Big kids: Kellogg’s 30-pack of minis has 8 different cereals.
 If the boxes are divided among the flavors as equally as possible, for how many flavors do you get an extra box?
-Bonus: Amazon sells that 30-pack for a whopping $21!
-How many ounces of cereal could you get for that $21 if you instead bought a bunch of $3 12-ounce boxes?
+Bonus: If that 30-pack costs $21, how many ounces of cereal could you get if you instead bought a bunch of $3 12-ounce boxes?

-The sky’s the limit: If each layer of the 30 pack has 10 boxes in 2 rows of 5, and that layer has 2 boxes of Apple Jacks, how many different ways can those 2 boxes be packed?
+The sky’s the limit: If you have 10 mini boxes in 2 rows of 5, and that includes 2 boxes of Apple Jacks somewhere, how many different ways can those 2 boxes of Apple Jacks be placed?

 Wee ones: 6 faces: front, back, left, right, top, bottom.